Red Flags That Show You’re Economically Illiterate (Without Knowing It)

-You’ve probably come across people who act like financial experts, until they say something that instantly gives them away.
+You’ve probably come across people who act like they’re financial experts, but one wrong comment gives them away.
 It doesn’t take much.
-One comment about taxes, cars, or credit cards, and the truth comes out.
+Say something about taxes, cars, or credit cards, and suddenly you realize they’re financially or even economically illiterate.

-This all came out of a poll on X, where users were asked to point out signs of economic illiteracy.
-The answers were brutal, but accurate.
+This whole list came out of a poll on X, where users were asked to point out the clearest signs someone is economically illiterate.
+The responses were blunt, sometimes funny, but painfully accurate.

-So here’s the breakdown: what these signs actually mean, how they show up in real life, and why ignoring them keeps people broke.
+Here’s what those red flags actually mean, how you and I see them show up in everyday life, and why ignoring them keeps people broke.

 Table of Contents